ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 > ## Make your own configuration file
 >
 > It is possible to have several configuration files with different purposes,
-> for example: config-user_formalised_runs.yml, config-user_debugging.yml
+> for example: config-user_formalised_runs.yml, config-user_debugging.yml.
+In this case, you have to pass the path to the config file you want to use as a command line option when running the ESMValTool.
 {: .callout}

 {% include links.md %}